SamuelMumford/SimGAN/README.md

 Files needed to run the training for the SimGAN and CycleGAN models (with data excluded)

 The main training file is SimGanTrainCL.py, used to train using terminal command line arguments on a AWS GPU.
 I train with batches of 64 images, saving every 50 iterations and displaying progress every 25.
+The 'v12' versions of the training code was for a larger disciminator model, but did not perform particularly well.

 The Face2MaskTrain/Face2MaskTest folders are where data would be.
 PicCheck is where outputs are intermittently stored during training to look at transformed pictures.